navrang-singh/background-remover/README.md

 # background-remover

-This is a simple strealit app which can be used to remove background from the image .
+This is a simple streamlit app which can be used to remove background from the image .

 1. To use this simply create a python venv .
 2. Install all required packages by pip install -r requirements.txt .